-I am currently about to go into my fifth year of teaching.
+I am currently about to go into my seventh year of teaching.
 I spent two years in Colonial School District in Plymouth Meeting, PA serving both years in an inclusive classroom, which was great with my special education background.
 Both years I taught fourth grade, with a major focus on language arts and math.
-I just finished my second year in Mastery Charter Schools, teaching fourth grade writing and math to two classes.
-Next year, I will again teach in an inclusive classroom with a focus on math and writing.
+I just finished my fourth year in Mastery Charter Schools, teaching fourth grade writing and math to two classes.
+Next year, I will again teach in an inclusive classroom all subjects in the fifth grade.

 I am a 2008 graduate of Eastern University with a bachelor's degree in Elementary and Special Education.
 I am currently pursuing a master's degree in Curriculum and Instruction with the desire to become a curriculum planner for elementary education.
 To align with that, I would like to start tutoring children so I can get an idea of how they think outside of the classroom.